regenrek/nuxt-lazyimage/README.md

 ⚠️ **Important** The reason why you need to set the width and height manually is that I want to avoid fixed CSS heights or js width/height calculations.
 The way I do it is mainly via [CSS aspect-ratios](https://css-tricks.com/snippets/sass/maintain-aspect-ratio-mixin/).
-You can dig in some older examples here on [Codepen](https://codepen.io/kkern/pen/LKmvjx), [Codesandbox](https://codesandbox.io/embed/nuxt-lazyimage-example-ix4x5) or in this git repo: [nuxt-lazysizes-aspect-ratio-blur](https://github.com/regenrek/nuxt-lazysizes-aspect-ratio-blur).
+You can see an implementation in the current [example] code (https://github.com/regenrek/nuxt-lazyimage-example) or you can dig older examples here on [Codepen](https://codepen.io/kkern/pen/LKmvjx), [Codesandbox](https://codesandbox.io/embed/nuxt-lazyimage-example-ix4x5) and [nuxt-lazysizes-aspect-ratio-blur](https://github.com/regenrek/nuxt-lazysizes-aspect-ratio-blur).

 ### Simple Usage